-Conscientious and timely completion of assignments is essential for success in this journalism writing course.
-All assignments must be typed in AP style and submitted in class on the due date.
+Conscientious and timely completion of assignments is essential for success in this writing course.
+All assignments must be typed in MLA format (see information in syllabus) and submitted in class on the due date.

 WRITING ASSIGNMENTS:

 During the semester, you are required to complete a variety of news writing assignments that will be graded and published in The Eagle newspaper and/or on the newspaper website.